 - Stir the almond milk mixture into the bowl with the dry ingredients until a thick pancake batter forms with no lump.
 It should be pretty thick, and that's normal.

-- Warm a pancake griddle grease with a tiny bit of coconut oil over medium heat.
+- Warm a pancake griddle greased with a tiny bit of coconut oil over medium heat.